marvedventures/read-and-write-with-asyncstorage/README.md

 # Read and Write with AsyncStorage in React Native

 - Account Preferences Settings for users.
-- This allows their users to set their preferences for communication purposes.
+- This allows users to set their preferences for communication purposes.
 - This screen contains three toggle buttons to enable specific communication channels, like push notifications, marketing emails, and news updates.
 - Use AsyncStorage module to preserve the chosen preferences even when the user quits the application